d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 \begin{center}\includegraphics[width=0.9\linewidth]{images/soe_gradient_grayscale} \end{center}

-25. What does the p-value measure?: Interpret the p-value in context of the problem.
+25. What does the p-value measure?
+Interpret the p-value in context of the problem.

 \vspace{1in}